CBD legal – Is cannabidiol legal in Germany and Europe?

 What role does the THC content play?

-The THC content is the central factor for legal classification:
+The THC content is the central factor for the legal classification:

 |